 Swamp Cooler Calcium Buildup

-Hard water refers to water that contains a high concentration of calcium deposits and minerals.
-Swamp cooler calcium buildup can damage the mechanical parts of an evaporative cooler, dramatically reducing the efficiency of the cooler.
-You will see tell-tale spots, such as mold on the filters and marks on the pads.
-Regular swamp cooler maintenance, if you have hard water, includes checking and changing pads and filters.
+Hard water refers to water that contains a high concentration of calcium and mineral deposits.
+Swamp cooler calcium buildup can damage the mechanical parts of a swamp cooler, dramatically reducing the efficiency of the cooler.
+You will see tell-tale spots, such as mold and marks on the cooling pads.
+Routine swamp cooler maintenance if you have hard water includes checking and changing the cooling pads.

-To avoid the problems of hard water, you can use filtered water, which is water that has been cleaned of excess calcium and mineral deposits.
-Or you can use distilled water – water that has been turned into steam and then cooled again to remove salt, calcium and other minerals.
-This is even better than filtered water for use in an evaporative cooler because of its total lack of hard-water deposits.
-A third option is to use a water softener for the evaporative cooler.
+To avoid the problems of hard water, you can use filtered water, which has been cleaned of excess calcium and mineral deposits.
+Or you can use distilled water — water that has been turned into steam and then cooled again to remove salts, calcium and other minerals.
+This is even better than filtered water for use in an evaporative cooler because of its total lack of hard-water minerals.
+Another option is to use a water softener for the evaporative cooler.

 Water Softener for Evaporative Cooler

 If you are not able to get reasonably priced filtered or distilled water for your swamp cooler, your only choice may be to soften the hard water you have.
 One option is to install a whole-house water softener.
 You can also purchase products that will reduce the hardness of your water.
 This type of evaporative cooler water treatment is added to the water reservoir in the cooler.
 It will reduce the hard-water deposits left behind on the cooling pads.
 Use the product according to package directions.
 Alternatively, you can buy and install a softening unit to the recirculating water line of your swamp cooler.